 This is background information about who Ahasuerus was.
-The UDB places this in parentheses to make that clear.
+The UST places this in parentheses to make that clear.
 (See: Background Information)

 This can be stated in active form.
-AT: "who became king over the realm of the Babylonians" or "who conquered the Babylonians" (See: Active or Passive)
+Alternate translation: "who became king over the realm of the Babylonians" or "who conquered the Babylonians" (See: Active or Passive)